-One of the disadvantages of a worksite placement is the fact of your field placement will be dependent on your employment status.
-If you quit or lose your job for any reason, it will jeopardize your field placement, which in turn can jeopardize your completion of the program.
+One of the disadvantages of a worksite placement is the fact that field placement will be dependent on the student's employment status.
+If the student quits or loses her/his job for any reason, it will jeopardize field placement, which in turn can jeopardize completion of the program.